As trustees, executors owe many duties. These trust duties are owed to the beneficiaries of the estate. They are enforced by the Courts.

 No amount of letter-writing, screaming, or complaining will force the executor to act.

 However, for an experienced lawyer, it is relatively straightforward to commence proceedings on behalf of beneficiaries to force the executor to act and fulfill their duties.
 These proceedings do not have to be slow, expensive or complex (although much depends on how the executor responds).
 In the majority of cases, executors suddenly become much more active when they are confronted with a reasonable Court proceedings by the beneficiaries to enforce their rights.

 We are experienced at forcing executors to do the right thing.
-If you are facing difficulties with an executor, please contact us for a free initial consultation.
+If you are facing difficulties with an executor, please contact us for an initial consultation.